-NO Blood Tests are required. (that was more that 20 years ago)
+NO Blood Tests are required. (that was required more than 20 years ago)

 There is NO residence or citizenship status requirement.

-You do NOT need to live in California, Los Angeles or the United States to qualify for a marriage license.
+You DO NOT need to live in California, Los Angeles or the United States to obtain a marriage license.

-Anyone from anywhere in the world with proper Identification can marry in California
+Anyone from Anywhere in the world with proper valid Identification can get married in California.

-Each Person Must bring ONE (1) of the following idenity documents:
+Each Person Must bring ONE (1) of the following identity documents:

-NOTE: ALL IDENTIFCATION MUST BE CURRENT AND NOT EXPIRED.
+NOTE: ALL IDENTIFICATION MUST BE CURRENT AND NOT EXPIRED.